bentole/dhcpProxy/README.md

 		- Might work in other scenarios as well, but Ye Might Also Be Fecked!

 2. Make sure git, python, pip and virtualenv are installed on the platform of choice
-		- If not use "yum install " or "apt-get" to complete these dependencies
+		- If not use "yum install " or "apt-get "  to fullfill these dependencies

-3. Install scapy using
+3. Install scapy.
+Fret not, Scapy is well-known packet manipulator used by Cisco Systems among others :
 		- pip install scapy

 4. Clone from Github (Private Repository)